 In our free, initial consultation, our estate planning process will discuss probate, how it would affect your estate plan, and if a revocable living trust would be best for you.
 We will sit down with you, review your assets, your situation and your goals before helping make you the best decision that is right for your family.

 Should you use a Living Trust to Avoid Probate?

 Probate is generally seen as something most of us want to avoid, and we generally agree that good estate planning tries to avoid probate.
 It is also our opinion that some people should plan to avoid probate while others may or may not want to.
 Mostly, each situation is based upon your desire and if you want to make things easier and save your family money upon your death.
-If you want to save your family time and money, then avoiding probate and setting up a Trust may be your best option.
+If you want to save your family time and money, upon your death, then avoiding probate and setting up a Trust may be your best option.

 See our Quick Guide to Revocable Living Trusts in Florida

 If you want to learn more, please see our Quick Guide to Revocable Living Trusts in Florida.

 Many Different Types of Trusts

 While the revocable living trust is the start to many estate plans, there are other trusts that may be beneficial to you and your heirs.
 These trusts include: